JakeRoggenbuck/RedoxQL/README.md

 > Read the Structure section — We use both Rust and Python and they go in different places

 ## Setup
-Create a virtual envirement
+Create a virtual environment
 ```
 python3 -m venv venv
 ```

-Source the virtual envirement
+Source the virtual environment
 ```
 source venv/bin/activate
 ```